scub45t3v3/HttpError/README.md

 error instanceof BadGateway; // true error.code; // 502
 error.status; // Bad Gateway
-error.message; // Sorry, It appears we recieved an error from another service that is needed to fulfill your request, please try again later.
+error.message; // Sorry, It appears we received an error from another service that is needed to fulfill your request, please try again later.
 ```

 alternatively